1993 - Out On Bail

 This first tracklist entitled "Out On Bail" is the most complete we have, with no unrecorded track.
 But 2Pac decided for a reason to scratch "Who Do U Love", but maybe days after that tracklist... (sample issue ? - or the lyrics became a problem after the opening of rape case in late November...).

 This fanciful title comes from a famous scene of the just released new Brian De Palma's movie Carlito's Way (the 12th of Nov.
 93).
-2Pac probably watched the movie and recognized himself in the sad fate of the main character who does not want to remain a gangster but is condemned to his fatal end because of his origins and past.
+2Pac probably watched the movie (right before or around the day of the official release) and recognized himself in the sad fate of the main character who does not want to remain a gangster but is condemned to his fatal end because of his origins and past.

-The dedication of the album clearly shows the bitterness 2Pac had following his troubles with the justice...
-But are we before or after his arrest for rape (the 18th of Oct.) ?
+The dedication of the album clearly shows the bitterness 2Pac had following his troubles with the justice following the events with the two off duty drunk cops...
+Are we before or after his arrest for rape (the 18th of Oct.) ?
 Comparing to the Out on Bail 1st tracklist, this one does not have "Who Do U Luv ?".
 But the track order is closer to the previous "Mr Middle Finger" and "Troublesome" ones...

 2Pac is arrested for rape, the 18th of November

 The tape doesn't include "Wonda Why They Call U Bitch".
 With his recently opened case for rape (the 18th of November), 2Pac had a problem with that song in which he repeats "bitch" many times and depicts a situation that strangely recalls the case...
-So 2Pac dropped the song but was probably already intending to record an alternate polished version for the album... what he will soon do over a sample of Led Zeppelin (which is said the same as "Hard On a Nigga").
+So 2Pac didn't include the song but could be still intending to record an alternate polished version for the album... what he will soon do over a sample of Led Zeppelin (which is said the same as "Hard On a Nigga").

 It also does not have the planned "B4UBust" neither the song "Pain" or "House of Pain" recorded instead and given to Above The Rim soundtrack and Ready To Die B.I.G.'s album.
 So we only have 11 songs from the album Out On Bail.
 Maybe 2Pac had to show the advancement of his projects to Interscope, or somebody else, and he copied three tracks of Thug Life Volume 1 project to fill the 14 tracks album.